VardhanN10/Phillps-Hue-Control-using-EFR32MG/README.md

 Put the Hue bulb into pairing mode.
 Once it joins, the **Serial 1** console will display the join message.
 The join callback automatically captures the bulb’s **short ID**, so there is no need to enter it manually.

+> Tip: If the bulb was previously paired, reset it first using the steps in [Resetting the Philips Hue Bulb](#resetting-the-philips-hue-bulb-if-it-was-paired-before).

 ![Join indication](Documents/hue-6.png)